Summer tips for parents apart and co-parents

 The right mindset

-It’s important to be mindful of your own and your co-parent’s feelings.
+It’s important to be mindful of both you and your co-parent’s feelings.
 A summer holiday away with the other parent might be the first time you have been without the kids for a long period of time.
 It might be the first time one parent has effectively had sole charge of the kids.
 Therefore, it’s natural to feel anxious.
 It can be hard for some parents to let go and not have charge of the kids’ schedules – especially if that has been their role in the past.
 But time away from your kids is also an opportunity and something to embrace, to have some time for just you.

 Agree your ‘away’ holidays